themindfuldev/cintia-personal-site/src/content/work/project-gestalt.md

 ![Accessibility training for designers certificate](../../assets/project-gestalt-a11y-certificate.png)

-*"You completed the Gestalt Accessibility Training for Designers.
+<small>"You completed the Gestalt Accessibility Training for Designers.
 Thanks for being an accessibility ally.
-Keep up your good work."*
+Keep up your good work."</small>

 <br/>